home-assistant/home-assistant.io/source/_integrations/influxdb.markdown

 ## Sensor

 The `influxdb` sensor allows you to use values from an [InfluxDB](https://influxdb.com/) database to populate a sensor state.
-This can be use to present statistic about home_assistant sensors if used with the `influxdb` history component.
+This can be used to present statistics as Home Assistant sensors, if used with the `influxdb` history component.
 It can also be used with an external data source.

 ### Configuration